Afghan Taliban releases three Indian hostages: Report

 No group has claimed responsibility for their abduction.

 One of the hostages was released in March, but the fate of the others remains unknown.
-(AGENCIES)
+(PTI)

 Editorial